 If you haven’t had a chance already, please check out my post on How to Have a Minimalist Baby.
-It really is the reason I was able to raise my second son on a very tight budget and helped me become debt free!
+It was the reason I was able to raise my second son on a very tight budget and helped me become debt free!

 The Absolute Necessities for Having a Baby on a Tight Budget

 These are the bare minimum items needed to raise a baby in the first year.
 There’s really no way getting around them.